kkreine/kkreine/README.md

 ### Hi there 👋

-My name is Kori Reine, a Computer Science student at Loyola University New Orleans graduating May 2022.
+My name is Kori Reine, I'm a Computer Science student at Loyola University New Orleans graduating May 2022.

 📫 How to reach me: kori.kreine@gmail.com
 🌱 I’m currently learning Ruby on Rails